TypeRocket/docs/v5/views.md

 *Pro Only: This is a Pro only extension feature.*

 You can also use views within your standard WordPress templates.
-To use views for your WordPress templates use the `\TypeRocket\Http\Template::respond()` static method.
+To use views for your WordPress templates use the `tr_template_router` function.

 ```php
 <?php